Brief History of Willersey Village

 Willersey had a halt station on the Great Western Railway which was opened in 1st August 1904.

 It was situated about half a mile from the village centre which was closer to its community than many stations on the route.
 It had two 152-foot wooden platforms, each with a corrugated iron pagoda style shelter.
 No sidings or facilities were provided.
 The initial service consisted of 9 Down and 8 Up services a day.
 The line was closed by British Railways to passenger traffic on 7th March 1960 and completely in August 1976 whem a derailed coal train badly damaged the track at Winchcombe.
 Later in August 1976 at a meeting in Willersey Village Hall the Gloucestershire Warwickshire Railway Society (GWSR) was formed to persuade British Railways (BR) to reopen the line.
 This failed but after much dithering and having lifted the track, BR offered the land for sale in 1980.
 Passenger train services began again in 1984 and since then a team of enthusiasts have reopened the line as a heritage steam service, connecting from Toddington to to Cheltenham.
-It is currently being extended to Broadway and they have future plans to eventually reconnect to Honeybourne and the main line which could in time give Willersey its halt back.
+It has now in 2018 been extended to Broadway.
+They have future plans to eventually reconnect to Honeybourne and the main line between London and Hereford, which could in time give Willersey its halt back.